Peru: from the enforcer

 Is there a criminal enforcement track?
 If so, who is responsible for it?
 Does the authority conduct criminal investigations and prosecutions for cartel activity?
 If not, is there another authority in the country that does?

-However, it is worth noting that, in August 2020, the Congress enacted a statute that introduces criminal sanctions against anticompetitive behaviour.
-This Criminal Statute is quite recent and has not yet been applied by the Public Prosecutors.
+On August 2020, the Congress enacted Law No. 31040, introducing criminal sanctions against anticompetitive behaviour.
+This criminal statute is quite recent and has not yet been applied by the public prosecutors.